• Recipes

 Dinner Rolls

-• Add in the sugar and salt.
+• Add in the honey and salt.
 Mix until well combined.

 • Begin adding in half of flour while the mixer is on low.
 The dough will be rough and shaggy at this point.
 Add flour as needed until the dough no longer feels sticky.
 Not all of the flour may be needed.